isrealei/Docker-Containers/README.md

 # leaflite

-### Project Description: Simple Website Deployment on EC2 Instance
+### Project Description: Simple Website Deployment on a Virtual Machine(EC2 Instance)

-This project involves deploying a simple static website to an Amazon EC2 instance using Docker.
+This project involves deploying a simple static website to a Virtual machine (Amazon EC2 instance Droplets, Linode) using Docker.
 The website consists of HTML, CSS, and JavaScript files, and it is served using the Nginx web server.
-The process includes creating the website content, writing a Dockerfile to containerize the application, building the Docker image, and running the container on an EC2 instance.
+The process includes creating the website content or downloading already made website files, writing a Dockerfile to containerize the application, building the Docker image, and running the container on a virtual server.

 **Key Steps:**
-1. **Create Website Content:**
+1. **Create Website Content or Download the website content from tooplate:**
    - Develop the HTML, CSS, and JavaScript files to form the static website.
+   - or Download the webiste file from [here](https://www.tooplate.com/).

 2. **Dockerize the Application:**
    - Write a Dockerfile to use the official Nginx image and copy the website files into the appropriate directory for Nginx to serve.